Package Leaflet: Information for the User

 Consult your doctor before starting to use Zolpidem Desgen

-To minimize the risk of dependence, the following precautions should be taken:
+To minimize the risk of dependence, the following precautions should be taken into account:

-Once physical dependence has developed, abrupt discontinuation of treatment will be accompanied by a withdrawal syndrome that may consist of anxiety, insomnia, lack of concentration, headache, muscle pain, confusion, irritability, tension.
-Therefore, it is recommended to gradually reduce the dose, in accordance with the doctor's instructions.
+Once physical dependence has developed, sudden interruption of treatment will be accompanied by a withdrawal syndrome that may consist of the appearance of restlessness, anxiety, insomnia, lack of concentration, headache, muscle pain, confusion, irritability, and tension.
+Therefore, it is recommended to gradually reduce the dose, according to the doctor's instructions.

-In severe cases, the following symptoms may appear: alteration of the perception of reality, depersonalization, hearing problem (hyperacusia), numbness and tingling of the extremities, hypersensitivity to light, noise and physical contact, hallucinations or epileptic seizures.
+In severe cases, the following symptoms may appear: altered perception of reality, depersonalization, hearing problems (hyperacusis), numbness and tingling of the extremities, hypersensitivity to light, noise, and physical contact, hallucinations, or epileptic convulsions.

-The use of zolpidem with alcohol and with other medications that act on the central nervous system, or taking higher doses than the recommended dose may increase the risk of these behaviors.
-Your doctor should consider interrupting treatment in these cases, as it may pose a risk to both you and others.
+The use of zolpidem with alcohol and with other medications that act on the central nervous system, or taking higher doses than the recommended dose, can increase the risk of these behaviors.
+Your doctor should consider discontinuing treatment in these cases, due to the risk it may pose to you and others.

-Altered psychomotor function the next day (see also Driving and use of machines)
+Psychomotor impairment the next day (see also Driving and using machines)

-The next day after taking Zolpidem Desgen, there may be an increased risk of altered psychomotor function, including altered ability to drive, if:
+The next day after taking Zolpidem Desgen, the risk of psychomotor impairment, including impaired ability to drive, may be increased if:

-Take the dose once and immediately before going to bed at night.
+Take the dose once and immediately before bedtime.

 Do not take another dose during the same night.